Language-Research-Technology/ldaca-website/content/index.md

 <DataPortalBox
-  title="Use the Data Portal"
+  heading="Use the Data Portal"
-  subtitle="Search, browse and use language materials" buttonText="Go to the Data Portal" buttonLink="https://data.ldaca.edu.au"
+  description="Search, browse and use language materials" buttonText="Go to the Data Portal" buttonLink="https://data.ldaca.edu.au"
 />